17 Best Places for Landscape Photography in Iceland

 Nicknamed the land of fire and ice, Iceland is wealthy with geological anomalies and striking landscapes making it a photographer’s paradise full of highlights.
 This article looks at the best places for landscape photography in Iceland.

 Resting at the edge of the Arctic Circle, Iceland promises thrill-seeking adventures, dramatic landscapes and an abundance of highlights, waiting to be explored (and photographed).
 Measuring 103,000 sq. km (40,000 sq. miles), bigger than Hungary and Portugal and a little bit smaller than Cuba, Iceland is divided into 8 regions, each with their own must-visit highlights.
-For those seeking to capture the most iconic highlights, we recommend joining an 8-day photography tour with National Geographic Photographer Tyrone Turner, focusing on the best landscape photography highlights along the southern coast.

 Active volcanoes, bright green valleys, glacier-cut fjords, black sand beaches, and powerful waterfalls are the most distinctive features of the Icelandic landscape, ripe with exploration.
 Even its name piques curiosity, as ice only covers about 10% of the land, but still represents the largest glaciers left in Europe.
 With its stark contrasts and natural blend of the four basic elements – earth, air, fire, and water – Iceland promises impressive landscapes, making for striking photographs.